leonardovcl/sweet-control/README.md

 Doing it so, You'll be lead to a Inventories List page (Fig. 9), detailing all the Inventories for that Ingredient.

 Note that they are sorted, in order, by "Expiration Date", "Amount Left", "Price Per Amount" and Inclusion Date and split in pages with five* entries each. <font size= 1>*[Check [Roadmap](#roadmap)]</font>

+The "Delete Expired" button allows to quickly remove all expired Inventories!

 ![inventory](/src/main/resources/static/img/README/inventory.png)
 <font size= 1>**Fig. 9 - Inventory List Page View.**</font>